ACTIVITIES FOR ALZHEIMER’S WAS ORIGINALLY PUBLISHED BY JOHN SCHMID ON JULY 21, 2009

 - Play a game

-- Sing along with familiar music (or just enjoy)
+- Sing along with familiar music (or just enjoy listening)

-- Reacting to the beauty of nature in the flesh or even on a TV screen
+- Enjoy and react to the beauty of nature in the flesh or even on a TV screen or a nature book.
+If walking in the woods, for example, is not practical, take a drive.

 - Work out to an exercise video² (keep the level of the exercise appropriate)